ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

    :header-rows: 1

-`rocprofv3` provides options to collect traces at more granular level.
-For HIP, user can collect traces for HIP compile time APIs and runtime APIs separately.
+``rocprofv3`` provides options to collect traces at more granular level.
+For HIP, you can collect traces for HIP compile time APIs and runtime APIs separately.

 To collect HIP compile time API traces, use: